-Beyond the typical globe eggplants that you see in grocery stores, there are quite a few different varieties.
+Beyond the typical eggplants that you see in grocery stores, there are quite a few different varieties.
 They come in all sorts of shapes and sizes.
 Check out some of the most popular eggplant varieties below:

 - Chinese Eggplant: This one is long and narrow with purple skin and white flesh, and it isn’t as bitter as the American eggplant.

-- Fairy Tale Eggplant: This has a lovely purple and white striped skin with sweet and tender flesh.
+- Fairy Tale Eggplant: This has lovely purple and white striped skin with sweet and tender flesh.

 - Graffiti or Zebra Eggplant: As you might imagine, this one also has purple and white stripes, but the purple is lighter than the fairy tale ones.

 - Indian Eggplants: These are smaller, often resembling grapes or cherries.

 - Italian Eggplant: This one looks a lot like the globe eggplant, but it is slightly smaller and sweeter.

 - Japanese Eggplant: It looks very similar to the Chinese variety, but the coloring is much darker.

 - Little Green Eggplant: As the name implies, it grows to be a light green shade.
 It also has a mild flavor and is creamier than other types of eggplant.

 - Rosa Bianca: This variety has an almost pinkish shade and grows plump and round.